[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 What time is the last train?

-So tren saat kaçta
+Son tren saat kaçta

-I want to go shopping at the Grand Bazaar in Istanbul.
+I want to go shopping at the Grand Bazaar in Istanbul

 İstanbul'daki Kapalı Çarşı'da alışveriş yapmak istiyorum

-I want to eat authentic Turkish kebabs.
+I want to eat authentic Turkish kebab

 Gerçek Türk kebabı yemek istiyorum